Food Blog Mohamushkil-a bong foodie's quest about best foods in India

 DSC_1125

-Being extremely moderate in their pricing, it has got a old-world charm of its own.
+Being extremely moderate in their pricing, it has got an old-world charm of its own.
 The tea is excellent- creamy, lots of milk+ sugar and you get it.
-While you ordered the tea, I would suggest to order for some of their signature Osmania biscuits.
-And, in between if you’re lucky (or are seen gorging like a glutton) the owner, Mr. Abood Aslam will locate you and may would like to guide you, as he did in our case.
+While you ordered the tea, I would suggest ordering for some of their signature Osmania biscuits.
+And, in between, if you’re lucky (or are seen gorging like a glutton) the owner, Mr. Abood Aslam will locate you and may like to guide you, as he did in our case.
 He’s the proud owner of this place and been running this for generations.
-He claimed that this biscuit recipe is handed over through generations and they’re making the same thing for last 150 years.
+He claimed that this biscuit recipe is handed over through generations and they’re making the same thing for the last 150 years.

 DSC_1131